 The bedrooms feature dark wood-panelled walls, fake fur throws and cool mid-century wooden furniture.
 The lobby bar is spectacular in itself, original ceiling architecture combined with eclectic design elements, a desktop space with Apple computers, a snooker table, intimate seating areas and an excellent bar with cocktails conceived by mixologist extraordinaire Davide Segat.
 The RSVP-only Punch Room serves in-the-know patrons punches and cocktails.
-Newly launched concept is ‘Scandal Water’, inspired by 19th Century tea drinking traditions of the upper echelons of London society who would share scandalous gossip over afternoon tea.
+The newly launched concept is ‘Scandal Water’, inspired by 19th Century tea drinking traditions of the upper echelons of London society who would share scandalous gossip over afternoon tea.
 Where else to discuss what’s hot and what’s not in this season’s fashion scene.

 Distance to The Store Studios: 1.1 miles